jtdub/learning-go/getting-started.md

   * Garbage collected
     * systematic recovery of pooled computer storage that is used by a program when that program no longer needs the storage.
 It's a automatic memory management feature.
   * Simplicity as a core value
-  * Enhances maintainability by erroring on unused packages at compile time
+  * Enhances maintainability by erroring on unused packages and stylistic errors at compile time
   * whitespace isn't enforced, but it is strongly encouraged

 ### What is Go Good At?